Jabil (NYSE:JBL) Issues Q2 Earnings Guidance

 Pre-Market guidance to 4.60-4.60 EPS.

-Jabil (NYSE:JBL) last issued its earnings results on Thursday, September 24th.
-The technology company reported $0.98 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.66 by $0.32.
+Jabil (NYSE:JBL) last announced its quarterly earnings data on Thursday, September 24th.
+The technology company reported $0.98 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $0.66 by $0.32.
 Jabil had a net margin of 0.20% and a return on equity of 5.25%.
-The business had revenue of $7.30 billion during the quarter, compared to analysts’ expectations of $6.28 billion.
-During the same period in the previous year, the company earned $0.88 earnings per share.
-The business’s revenue for the quarter was up 11.1% compared to the same quarter last year.
-On average, equities analysts expect that Jabil will post 3.26 EPS for the current fiscal year.
+The firm had revenue of $7.30 billion during the quarter, compared to analyst estimates of $6.28 billion.
+During the same quarter in the prior year, the firm posted $0.88 earnings per share.
+Jabil’s quarterly revenue was up 11.1% on a year-over-year basis.
+On average, analysts predict that Jabil will post 3.26 EPS for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, December 2nd.
-Investors of record on Monday, November 16th were given a $0.08 dividend.
+The company also recently declared a quarterly dividend, which was paid on Wednesday, December 2nd.
+Stockholders of record on Monday, November 16th were issued a dividend of $0.08 per share.
 The ex-dividend date of this dividend was Friday, November 13th.
-This represents a $0.32 annualized dividend and a yield of 0.78%.
-Jabil’s dividend payout ratio (DPR) is presently 91.43%.
+This represents a $0.32 dividend on an annualized basis and a dividend yield of 0.78%.
+Jabil’s dividend payout ratio is currently 91.43%.

-JBL has been the subject of a number of research analyst reports.
-Citigroup lifted their target price on Jabil from $40.00 to $45.00 and gave the stock a buy rating in a report on Friday, September 18th.
-Royal Bank of Canada boosted their target price on Jabil from $35.00 to $38.00 and gave the stock a sector perform rating in a research report on Friday, September 25th.
-Zacks Investment Research downgraded shares of Jabil from a strong-buy rating to a hold rating and set a $41.00 price target on the stock. in a report on Wednesday, November 25th.
-TheStreet upgraded shares of Jabil from a c rating to a b- rating in a report on Thursday, September 24th.
-Finally, The Goldman Sachs Group downgraded shares of Jabil from a buy rating to a neutral rating and set a $41.00 target price for the company. in a research report on Tuesday, December 8th.
-Six investment analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Jabil currently has a consensus rating of Hold and an average target price of $39.44.

-In other Jabil news, CEO Michael J. Loparco sold 2,000 shares of the company’s stock in a transaction dated Monday, November 9th.
-The stock was sold at an average price of $38.00, for a total value of $76,000.00.
-Following the completion of the sale, the chief executive officer now owns 315,573 shares in the company, valued at $11,991,774.
-The sale was disclosed in a document filed with the SEC, which is accessible through this link.
-Also, CEO Kenneth S. Wilson sold 8,428 shares of the firm’s stock in a transaction that occurred on Friday, December 4th.
-The stock was sold at an average price of $40.00, for a total transaction of $337,120.00.
-Following the sale, the chief executive officer now owns 244,468 shares in the company, valued at approximately $9,778,720.
+In other news, Director Anousheh Ansari sold 3,500 shares of the business’s stock in a transaction that occurred on Monday, October 26th.
+The shares were sold at an average price of $34.38, for a total value of $120,330.00.
+Following the sale, the director now directly owns 45,901 shares of the company’s stock, valued at approximately $1,578,076.38.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available through this hyperlink.
+Also, CEO Michael J. Loparco sold 2,000 shares of Jabil stock in a transaction that occurred on Monday, November 9th.
+The shares were sold at an average price of $38.00, for a total transaction of $76,000.00.
+Following the completion of the sale, the chief executive officer now owns 315,573 shares of the company’s stock, valued at approximately $11,991,774.
 The disclosure for this sale can be found here.
-Insiders sold 37,584 shares of company stock worth $1,461,690 over the last quarter.
-Insiders own 2.81% of the company’s stock.
+In the last ninety days, insiders have sold 37,584 shares of company stock worth $1,461,690.
+Corporate insiders own 2.81% of the company’s stock.

 About Jabil